- Attend Events

 CART – Captioning

-Computer Assisted Real-time Transcription (CART) will be available at all general sessions (Wednesday, Friday, and Saturday evenings).
+Computer Assisted Real-time Transcription (CART) will be available at all plenary sessions (Wednesday, Friday, and Saturday evenings).

 The Society for Medical Anthropology's Disability Research Interest Group has prepared a set of guidelines for creating accessible presentations.
 Read the full set of guidelines here.